2024 America's Cup: History

-Summary of Previous Matches

-As of 31 March 2021, a total of 36 cup matches had been held.
-The New York Yacht Club won the first 25 matches, once around the Isle of Wight, 13 times off New York City and then 11 times off Newport, Rhode Island, and established a 132-year winning record, the longest in international sport.
-Australia's Royal Perth Yacht Club broke this winning record on 26 September 1983 before losing the cup in 1987 in Fremantle, near Perth, in Western Australia.
-Since then, the cup has moved around more frequently, and has been won by the USA's San Diego Yacht Club (1987, 1988 and 1992), New Zealand's Royal New Zealand Yacht Squadron (1995, 2000, 2017 and 2021), Switzerland's Société Nautique de Genève (2003 and 2007), and the USA's Golden Gate Yacht Club (2010 and 2013).

-Of the 36 cup matches, 33 have been held in the home waters of the defending club.
-Because Switzerland is a land-locked country, and the deed envisages racing should be held on ocean courses, Société Nautique de Genève held its 2007 and 2010 defences in Valencia, Spain.
-For commercial reasons, Golden Gate Yacht Club held the 2017 defence in Bermuda, losing to the Royal New Zealand Yacht Squadron.
-When defending the cup in home waters, the defending cup has won 85% of America's Cup matches, losing only in 1851, 1983, 1987, 1992 and 2003.
-When defending the cup in foreign waters, the defending cup has lost 67% of America's Cup matches, losing in 2010 and 2017.
+The America's Cup is a highly prestigious event, being the oldest continuous competition in international sport, and the fourth oldest continuous sporting trophy of any kind.
+As of 31 March 2021, a total of 36 cup matches have been held.
+With 25 matches the New York Yacht Club has won the most titles so far.

-The 36th match from 10–17 March 2021 was the Royal New Zealand Yacht Squadron's fourth America's Cup victory, following its wins in 1995, 2000 and 2017, making it the most successful club in the competition's history except for the New York Yacht Club.
+The 36th match from 10 to 17 March 2021 was the Royal New Zealand Yacht Squadron's fourth America's Cup victory, following its wins in 1995, 2000 and 2017, making it the second most successful club in the competition's history.
 The 2021 win also made the Royal New Zealand Yacht Squadron the only club to have twice successfully challenged for and then defended the America's Cup.

 Terms of Challenge

 Background

-The challenge by Royal Yacht Squadron Racing Ltd to the Royal New Zealand Yacht Squadron was made on board the 110 foot luxury sailing yacht Imagine immediately following the completion of the 10th and final race of the 36th America's Cup on 17 March 2021.
+The challenge by Royal Yacht Squadron to the Royal New Zealand Yacht Squadron was made on board the 110-foot luxury sailing yacht Imagine immediately following the completion of the 10th and final race of the 36th America's Cup on 17 March 2021.

 The challenge was a pre-arranged "friendly" challenge arranged by the Royal New Zealand Yacht Squadron and Royal Yacht Squadron Racing Ltd and their respective sailing teams Team New Zealand and Ineos Team UK.
 The fact of the challenge and some details were made public on 19 March 2021.
 Both the Royal New Zealand Yacht Squadron and Royal Yacht Squadron Racing Ltd consider the challenge to be valid.